Hartford And Springfield Auto Dealer Fraud Attorneys

 Providing Skilled, Results-Driven Representation

 Buying a car is unlike other purchases.
 Not only is your motor vehicle a substantial financial investment, but there is a lot of information to review and understand.
 Even if you do research prior to buying a car, the auto dealer will likely have far more information about a vehicle.
 As a result, some dealerships and salespeople will take advantage of their customers.
 Our Hartford-area auto dealer fraud lawyers have successfully represented hundreds of clients.
-In your free initial consultation, we evaluate your situation and take decisive action if you have a viable claim.
+We provide free evaluations of cases involving claims of auto dealer fraud, and we can take decisive action if you have a viable claim.
+We request a modest fee to assess warranty claims.

 We are led by attorney Daniel S. Blinn, a recognized authority on consumer protection laws who has been practicing law for more than 25 years.
 Since 1997, our law firm has taken on all types of claims, including: